Skip to content

 The Center Line

-Controlling the imaginary line bisecting your body and an opponent’s to maintain a dominant position.
+Controlling the imaginary line bisecting bodies to stay dominant.

 (Definition Only)